eltacodeldiablo/RiskofCatan/README.md

  - [Contributions](#contributions)

 ## Setting Up the Map ##
-- Doesn't have to be the normal catan setup.
+- Use the normal catan setup or anything you want!
-- **Fog of War**: Initially place all tiles upside down.
+- **Variant: Fog of War**: Initially place all tiles upside down.
  - Flip tiles when a player places their starting settlements on them or even a player moves a unit over to a tile.

 ## Placing Starting Armies ##